A message from Alberta Health Services:

-The AHS Screen Test Mobile Mammography Clinic will be returning to Strathmore March 21 to April 1, 2023.
+The AHS Screen Test Mobile Mammography Clinic will be returning to Strathmore April 8 to 20, 2024.
 Screen Test brings breast cancer screening to clients across Alberta with its state-of-the-art mobile mammography unit.
+Thank you for supporting Screen Test over the past 30 years.
+It has been our pleasure bringing screening mammography to you.
 Together we are saving lives, one community at a time.

 How to help raise awareness:

-- Share the clinic information on Facebook and online community groups, forward to your colleagues, friends and individuals who may be eligible (age 40+).
+- Share the attached e-poster on Facebook and online community groups, forward to your colleagues, friends and individuals who may be eligible (age 40+).
 A PDF and JPG are included for your convenience.

 - Visit the screeningforlife.ca website for breast health and Screen Test information, including:

 - Tweet about it – share this tweet “Did you know that mammogram saves lives?
 The Screen Test mobile mammogram clinic will be in Strathmore April 8 to 20, 2024.
 Call 1-800-667-0604 (toll-free) today to book an appointment!”

 Here’s some info about the clinic: